Nifty March futures at premium

-Reliance Industries (RIL), ICICI Bank and HDFC Bank were the top traded individual stock futures contracts in F&O segment of NSE.
+HDFC Bank, Reliance Industries (RIL) and Yes Bank were the top traded individual stock futures contracts in F&O segment of NSE.

 The March 2019 F&O contracts expire on 28 March 2019.